japila-books/spark-sql-internals/docs/logical-operators/GroupingSets.md

 NOTE: `GroupingSets` can only be created using SQL.

-NOTE: `GroupingSets` is not supported on Structured Streaming's link:spark-sql-LogicalPlan.adoc#isStreaming[streaming Datasets].
+NOTE: `GroupingSets` is not supported on Structured Streaming's spark-sql-LogicalPlan.md#isStreaming[streaming Datasets].

 [[resolved]]
 `GroupingSets` is never resolved (as it can only be converted to an `Aggregate` logical operator).

 [[output]]
-The link:catalyst/QueryPlan.md#output[output schema] of a `GroupingSets` are exactly the attributes of <<aggregations, aggregate named expressions>>.
+The catalyst/QueryPlan.md#output[output schema] of a `GroupingSets` are exactly the attributes of <<aggregations, aggregate named expressions>>.

 === [[analyzer]] Analysis Phase

-`GroupingSets` operator is resolved at link:spark-sql-Analyzer.adoc[analysis phase] in the following logical evaluation rules:
+`GroupingSets` operator is resolved at spark-sql-Analyzer.md[analysis phase] in the following logical evaluation rules:

-* link:spark-sql-Analyzer-ResolveAliases.adoc[ResolveAliases] for unresolved aliases in <<aggregations, aggregate named expressions>>
+* spark-sql-Analyzer-ResolveAliases.md[ResolveAliases] for unresolved aliases in <<aggregations, aggregate named expressions>>

-* link:spark-sql-Analyzer.adoc#ResolveGroupingAnalytics[ResolveGroupingAnalytics]
+* spark-sql-Analyzer.md#ResolveGroupingAnalytics[ResolveGroupingAnalytics]

-`GroupingSets` operator is resolved to an link:spark-sql-LogicalPlan-Aggregate.adoc[Aggregate] with link:spark-sql-LogicalPlan-Expand.adoc[Expand] logical operators.
+`GroupingSets` operator is resolved to an spark-sql-LogicalPlan-Aggregate.md[Aggregate] with spark-sql-LogicalPlan-Expand.md[Expand] logical operators.

 [source, scala]
 ----